 “You can’t look at the competition and say you’re going to do it better.
 You have to look at the competition and say you’re going to do it differently.” – STEVE JOBS

-2. Analyse and map your competitors
+✅ How to analyse and map your competitors

 Direct Competitors

 Direct competitors are the ones that are there when you think of a particular product.
 They often have the same audience as you, offer an identical or similar product to you and are similar in running their business and marketing strategies.
-Let’s say for example, Macdonalds and Hungry Jacks – both cater for burgers, and their customer is hungry.
+Let’s say for example, Macdonalds and Hungry Jacks; both cater for burgers, and their customer is hungry.

 Indirect Competitors